Edmundston: Attractions

 Other tourist attractions include de la République Provincial Park, an 18-hole golf course, a pedestrian downtown with a number of retail stores, restaurants, a hotel and a convention centre.
 You can also visit the Antique Automobile Museum, the Madawaska Historic Museum, and many other museums.

-The New Brunswick Botanical Garden is in suburban Saint-Jacques, on seven hectares with more than 80,000 plants, making it the largest arboretum east of Montreal.
+The New Brunswick Botanical Garden is in suburban Saint-Jacques, on seven hectares with more than 80,000 plants.

 Edmundston has a downhill skiing facility in the city at Mont Farlagne.
 This facility has 3 lifts, a t-bar, a double chair, and a quad chair.
 It has 14 trails and an elevation of 690 feet.
 Snowmaking is available.
 Five trails are lit for night skiing.

 Sports

 Since 2017, Edmundston has been home to the Edmundston Blizzard of the Maritime Junior A Hockey League, playing their home games at the Centre Jean Daigle.

 Government

 The offices of the Member of Parliament for the federal riding of Madawaska—Restigouche René Arseneault and the Member of the Legislative Assembly for the provincial riding of Edmundston-Madawaska Centre (Jean-Claude D'Amours) are located in downtown Edmundston and for the provincial riding of Madawaska Les Lacs-Edmundston (Francine Landry) are located in Edmundston.